Community Development Block Grants (CDBG) - Specialty Grants

 Annual award amounts are allocated by a formula based on service area population, poverty rate, and the amount available from the state’s annual award from HUD.

-The 2019 CDBG Public Services Grant amounts are available for downloading
+The 2020 CDBG Public Services Grant amounts are available for downloading.

 Counties and service providers submit an online CDBG application through ZoomGrants (see below), describing the proposed services and benefit to low- and moderate-income persons.

-The 2019 CDBG Public Services ZoomGrant application will be available in mid- with applications due
+The 2020 CDBG Public Services ZoomGrant application is now available

-Eligible CDBG Public Services Activities – HUD Codes (docx)
+Eligible CDBG Public Services Activities – HUD codes

-Low and Moderate Income Benefit Table – Instructions (docx)
+Project Description and LMI Benefit Table – Instructions

 CDBG Fact Sheet – English (PDF)